MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/index.md

 *  Advanced caching.
 *  Running background tasks such as receiving PUSH messages, adding badges to the app icon, or fetching data from a server.

 A PWA doesn't need to have a service worker for Microsoft Edge to be able to install the app.
-However, we recommend adding a service worker to your PWA:
-* To make it more reliable.
+However, we recommend adding a service worker to your PWA to make it faster, and to make your PWA more reliable, such as when your device has an intermittent network connection or is offline.
-* To make it faster.
-* To allow it to work offline.

 A service worker is defined in a JavaScript file that's loaded by your app.
 To add a service worker to your project: